amasotti/vue-academind/README.md

 This repo is neither a complete resource-repo for the academind course nor substitutes the course.
 It's just me having fun with Vuejs.

+...and in case you're thinking if it's worth to take the course...yes, definitely.
+Max is a great teacher no matter what's your current level.

 ## What's missing:

 * _The videos (too big to be uploaded on github)_